bradleybarrett/querymock/app/querymock-app/README.md

 The wiremock instance is run as a spring application in a docker container.
 Configuration files for the wiremock stubs (mappings, files, and querydata) are provided to the container as a bindmount directory.
 The container with bindmount config allows the wiremock instance to be configured and run the same way for any programming language.
-Simple language-specific clients can be created to execute bash scripts which start and stop the mock instance.
+Simple language-specific clients can be created to execute docker commands which start and stop the mock instance.

 The BodyTransformer wiremock extension is used for templating the query and response with information from the request.
 Refer to the BodyTransformer documentation for additional details on the replacement syntax and supported template features: